Find Affordable College Courses

 #149 in Popularity

-Types of Degrees Natural Resource Management Majors Are Getting
+Types of Degrees Resource Management Majors Are Getting

-The following table lists how many natural resource management graduations there were in 2020-2021 for each degree level.
+The following table lists how many natural resource management graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-O*NET surveyed people in occupations related to resource management and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to resource management were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Resource Management Majors